QubesOS/qubes-doc/introduction/support.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Many open-source projects (such as Fedora and Debian) have both mailing lists and forums (and additional discussion venues).
 In fact, the Qubes OS Project already had non-mailing-list discussion venues such as `Reddit <https://www.reddit.com/r/Qubes/>`__ before this forum was introduced.
 We believe that this additional venue fosters the continued growth of community participation and improves everyone’s experience.
 In addition, we fully expect that many community members – especially the most active ones – will choose to participate in both venues.
-(Again, for those who still prefer interacting via email, `Discourse supports that too <https://forum.qubes-os.org/t/using-the-forum-via-email/533>`__!)
+(Again, for those who still prefer interacting via email, :topic:`Discourse supports that too <using-the-forum-via-email/533>`!)

 Social media
 ------------